Tomás Händel: Vitória Guimarães

 Born in Guimarães of Austrian descent through his grandmother, Händel was a youth player at local clubs Moreirense F.C. and Vitória de Guimarães.
 He signed his first professional contract with the latter on 27 March 2019, lasting until 2023 and with a buyout clause of €15 million; on 24 June 2021, having started his senior career with the reserve team in the third division he extended the link to 2026 and increased the clause to €50 million.

 Händel made his competitive debut with the main squad on 26 July 2021, in a 4–1 home win against Leixões S.C. in the first round of the Taça da Liga where he played the full 90 minutes.
 His first Primeira Liga appearance took place on 22 August, the entirety of a 4–0 victory over F.C.
 Vizela also at the Estádio D. Afonso Henriques.

 Händel suffered a left thigh injury in February 2022, ruling him out of the rest of the season and the start of the next.
 After two games back in the reserves, he made his comeback on 18 March 2023 as a substitute in a 5–1 loss at S.L.
 Benfica.
 On 14 May, he scored his first goal for the first team as the only at Rio Ave F.C. to guarantee a place in the UEFA Europa Conference League with two fixtures remaining.

 During his tenure, Händel made 118 competitive appearances, scored six goals and provided as many assists.

 Red Star

 On 2 September 2025, Red Star Belgrade announced that they had reached an agreement with Händel on a four-year deal; a €3.1 million fee was agreed, and Vitória remained entitled to 20% of any future transfer.
 He scored on his Serbian SuperLiga debut 12 days later, in a 7–1 home rout of FK Železničar Pančevo.
+He won a double in his first season.